 A useful reading for anyone involved in advocacy and campaigning for good causes.
-Project managers might find it handy, when implementing change and dealing with stakeholders.
+Project managers might find it handy, in change management and in dealing with stakeholders.
 Contrary to first impressions, this is not a biology book.
 Animal images are metaphors the author uses skillfully.
-The polar bear is an image of a survivor in spite of harsh conditions it lives in.
+The polar bear is the image of a survivor in spite of harsh conditions it lives in.
 The Killer Bee gives a clear sense of why aggressiveness does not work well with sustainability.
 The description of a Sea Otter gives a sense of playfulness to learn from.

 The book is centered around the author’s personal journey from sadness and loneliness to pride and arrogance and invasiveness.
 All to the detriment of causes he believed in, but failed to secure the support they needed.
 As the book unfolds, evidence from science comes in smoothly.
 The big secret he shares is to leverage your emotions and listen to people.
 Make your passion less about you and more about communities.
 Anger and pride cloud judgment.
 Courage and acceptance have a funny way of leading to truth and mastery.
 This book is about how to create positive change for someone.